NREL/openstudio-load-flexibility-measures-gem/lib/measures/add_packaged_ice_storage/README.md

 ## How the Measure Works
 The measure works by replacing user-selected single-speed and two-speed cooling coils (all applicable coils are pre-selected by default) with *Coil:Cooling:DX:SingleSpeed:ThermalStorage* objects.
 These TES units may be AutoSized, or hard-sized

 An Energy Management System (EMS) program is created for each new TES coil.
-The default controller turns ice charging and discharging on/off based on ice storage tank end fraction (state of charge).
+The default controller turns ice charging and discharging on/off based on ice storage tank end fraction (state of charge) and user-defined operating schedule.
 If users desire advanced control strategies, the EMS code may be modified directly in the "measure.rb" file (line 663 ff.).
-The default controller includes state-of-charge criteria that must be met before ice re-charging is permitted.
-This value is set at 70%, but may be manually adjusted within the measure.rb file at line 681.
 A built-in Schedule Modes controller is also available.

 Whether EMS Control or Schedule Modes are used, a charge/discharge schedule is required.
 The default is a simple schedule created by user inputs.
 Ice storage capacity is based on the ice discharge window.